-Many people just skip the first two categories to make the budget work, but those are your top priorities.
+Many people just skip the tithe and savings categories to make the budget work, but those are your top priorities.
 These categories will be how you earn wealth in the future.
 Remember it took me 5 years.
 I could have done it in 3 had I been more focused.

 Once you are done, you can duplicate this every month, with the exception of items that change.

 For example, this month I know I am going to the dentist.
 So I need to adjust some of my categories to be able to pay my bill.
 It will either be my dining out extras or my clothing budget or even groceries.
 Your debt goes into the last box.

 If you have any questions about this budget leave them in the comments.

 Once you have all your categories filled out and used all your money to zero out your budget, you are ready for some of the baby steps in Dave Ramseys Book Total Money Makeover.
 The first is Baby Step 1 and it is $1000.00 set aside for emergencies.
 You can use the monthly savings printable to get to your goal.

 This is not for clothes or a new car, or a vacation.
-This is what is going to help you get out of debt, and living a stress free (financially) life.
-This is when your brakes go out in the car, or the home air conditioner goes out, to keep you from using your credit cards.
+This is what is going to help you get out of debt, and living a stress-free (financially) life.
+This is for when your brakes go out in the car, or the home air conditioner goes out, to keep you from using your credit cards.

-The point is, if you want to make a difference in your finances you need to be accountable and motivated to pay off your debt and live within your means and then start building wealth.
+The point is if you want to make a difference in your finances you need to be accountable and motivated to pay off your debt and live within your means and then start building wealth.
 You can do it.
 We paid off $35k in credit cards in 5 years.
 It can even be done quicker if you get a second job to pay it down quicker.

 The exciting thing is that once you reach that $1000.00 for your emergency fund, you can move to Baby Step 2 for Debt Reduction.
 If you don’t have the book.
 I will share that next time.

 SAVINGS TIP: I have a Christmas budget line.
 I put some money away every month for Christmas.
 That way I am not surprised or go into debt.
 I use the monthly savings sheet for this.
 You can set this up automatically to go from your bank into a savings account.